 Additionally, given that the costs of retaining professionals to assist with the probate process are typically paid by an estate, there is not much that personal representatives have to lose by hiring a lawyer to help them in probate.

-For experienced help with and effective representation in Colorado probate, contact a Denver probate attorney at Phillips & Blow, PC.
-Our lawyers provide a thoughtful, comprehensive approach to our clients’ estate planning, probate and other legal needs, and we take pride in helping each of our clients and their families find the best solutions for them.
+For experienced help with and effective representation in Colorado probate, contact a Denver probate attorney at Colorado Estate Matters, Ltd. Our lawyers provide a thoughtful, comprehensive approach to our clients’ estate planning, probate and other legal needs, and we take pride in helping each of our clients and their families find the best solutions for them.

 We can discuss your estate planning needs and different options during our consultation.
 To schedule this meeting, call us at (303) 713-9147 or email us using the contact form at the top of this page.